nphan20181/csce5380_project/README.md

 # Identifying Profitable LendingClub Loans using Decision Tree

-Develop a Decision Tree classifier to identify profitable Lending loans.
+Build a Decision Tree classifier from scratch to identify profitable Lending loans.

 ## Instructions